 Marcus Tsutakawa has been a music teacher in the Seattle Public Schools from 1979.
 Since 1985, he has been the director of the Garfield Orchestras.

-The Garfield High School Orchestra program, under the direction of Marcus Tsutakawa, is by all measures a stand out among public high school programs; it's certainly one of the pre-eminent training grounds for young musicians in the Pacific Northwest.
+The Garfield High School Orchestra program, under the direction of Kimberly Roy, is a stand out among public high school programs and is one of the pre-eminent training grounds for young musicians in the Pacific Northwest.

 The Seattle Symphony is one of America’s leading symphony orchestras and is internationally acclaimed for its innovative programming and extensive recording history.